CGCL: Collaborative Graph Contrastive Learning without Handcrafted Graph Data Augmentations: Experiments

 \subsection{Datasets}

-For graph-level representation learning, we conduct experiments on 9 widely used benchmark datasets: NCI1, PROTEINS, D$\&$D, MUTAG, COLLAB, IMDB-BINARY, IMDB-MULTI, REDDIT-BINARY, REDDIT-MULTI-5K.
+To evaluate CGCL for graph-level representation learning, we conduct experiments on 9 widely used benchmark datasets: NCI1, PROTEINS, D$\&$D, MUTAG, COLLAB, IMDB-BINARY, IMDB-MULTI, REDDIT-BINARY, REDDIT-MULTI-5K.
 All of them come from the benchmark TUDataset~\cite{morris2020tudataset}.
-For node-level representation learning, we test {\our} on 3 well-known benchmark dataset: Cora, CiteSeer and Pubmed~\cite{sen2008collective}.
-For all the above datasets, we reach them with the support of the PyTorch Geometric Library.
-Additional details of these datasets are in Appendix~\ref{subsec:data_details}.